Rails i18n: LIT Internationalization. The New Translation

 Automatic cloud translation with Yandex or Google Translate

-Automatic cloud translation is one of new lit's highlights.
+Automatic cloud translation is one of lit's new highlights.
 However, this is obviously best suitable for tentative translation or translating short and simple pieces of text, as we all know the limitations of automatic translation.

-lit 1.0 you can quickly translate a piece of text using a built-in Google Cloud Translate or Yandex Translate feature.
+In lit 1.0 you can quickly translate a piece of text using a built-in Google Cloud Translate or Yandex Translate feature.